alinnman/celestial-navigation/maths/sphere-proof.2.md

 ### Novel Conclusions

-The specific topological proof that the horizon dip formula θ ∝ √h **uniquely** determines spherical geometry is a novel conclusions, combining these established results in a new way.
+The specific topological proof that the horizon dip formula θ ∝ √h **uniquely** determines spherical geometry is a novel conclusion, combining these established results in a new way.
 This cannot be established explicitly by known sources, but can be concluded from combining supporting documents and sources.

 ### Conclusion